danieltjw/aifutures/README.md

     - Most might consider us too boring
 - Destructive (Accidental or Intentionally)
     - Likely outside our control due to the power difference
+        - We can and should work towards reducing this likelihood
 - Interested
-    - Some will create representatives to interact with us
+    - Some will create representatives to interact with us and be interested in our well-being (Caretaker)

 Superintelligent AIs will be so powerful, it will not matter a person's or nation's military might, money, influence, intellect.